ajmeyghani/bookly/readme.md

 # Bookly

 A simple command-line tool for generating ebooks or documents in different formats.
-It uses pandoc behind the scense to conver the documents.
+It uses pandoc behind the scense to conver the documents

 # Requirements